endric-daues/pymusic_theory/README.md

     def __str__(self):
         return f"{[str(note) for note in self.notes]}"
 ```
-Not that the get method facilitates indexing by the scale integer, not zero indexing, hence the `-1`.
+Note that the get method facilitates indexing by the scale integer, not zero indexing, hence the `-1`.

 ### Triads